Junius manuscript: Name and date

 An illustration of a ship from the Cædmon manuscript.

 The codex now referred to as the "Junius manuscript" was formerly called the "Cædmon manuscript" after an early theory that the poems it contains were the work of Cædmon; the theory is no longer considered credible, therefore the manuscript it is commonly referred to either by its Bodleian Library shelf mark "MS Junius 11", or more casually as "the Junius manuscript" or "Codex Junius".
 'Junius' in these is Franciscus Junius, who published the first edition of its contents in 1655.

 It has been established on palaeographical grounds that compilation of the manuscript began c.
 AD 1000.
 Recent work has suggested an earlier, narrow window for the likely compilation date to 960–1000 for Liber I and shortly thereafter for Liber II, based on an integrated dating of the text, paleography, and illustrations.

 The compilation was in two stages: Liber I contains the poems Genesis, Exodus, and Daniel, and was the work of a single scribe.
 Liber II contains the poem Christ and Satan.
 The manuscript contains numerous illustrations that are an example of the Winchester style of drawing, typical of the period and region; it appears that two illustrators worked independently on the manuscript.
 The first scribe left spaces in the text for other illustrations which were never completed.

 Illustrations

 The manuscript is partly illustrated with a series of line drawings depicting the events in the text.
 From spaces left by the scribes, it appears that it was intended that the manuscript be fully illustrated; in the event, the work was left unfinished after only about a third of the artwork had been drawn.
 This scheme of illustrations, which is unparalleled in other manuscripts of Anglo-Saxon poetry, implies that the manuscript was conceived of as being considerably more important than most vernacular texts; it may have been intended for devotional or didactic use.

 Contents

-The names of the poems themselves are modern inventions; they are not given titles in the manuscript.
+The names themselves of the poems are modern inventions; they are not given titles in the manuscript.
 As with the majority of Anglo-Saxon writing, the poems are anonymous and their provenance and dating are uncertain.